VinceMagick/DataScienceCapstoneProject/Data Modelling/README.md

+### Data Modelling

 To complete Project 2, I performed the following steps:

-### Data Modelling:

 1. Model Building Strategy:
 * Validation Framework: I will use a train-test split to evaluate the model's performance.
 Typically, 70% of the data is used for training, and 30% for testing.
 Additionally, I will use cross-validation to ensure the model's robustness and to avoid overfitting.